LisaCaruana/VBA-Challenge/README.md

 Conditional formatting highlights positive change in green and negative change in red.

 - - -
-This assignment is from data Denver University's Data Analytics Boot Camp.
+This assignment is from the University of Denver's Data Analytics Boot Camp.
 ### Copyright

 Trilogy Education Services © 2020.
 All Rights Reserved.